oerdnj/XKOSB-1/README.md

 3. Instead of using Baker's map, find the edges in the image and encode the secret text by expanding the edges of the image, so it looks more innoculous to a human eye.

+4. Make it work with more QR code versions, error correction levels and binary encoding.
+This would also improve the UTF-8 compatibility - the plaintext currently MUST be US-ASCII only.

 # References